jpcairesf/blog/content/pages/about.md

 ### My Habits

 I'm a routine addicted.
 Waking up early, eating healthy, coding, going to the gym, sleeping early and well, that's my definition of a perfect day.
 Doing these simple things almost everyday makes me extremally happy.
-My lifestyle also meets technology to achieve high productivity.
-My Linux setup and CLI tools make my workspace fully configurable and ergonomic to reach the maximum effectiveness.
+My lifestyle also meets technology to achieve high productivity, you can take a look in my workspace configs in my [dotfiles](https://github.com/jpcairesf/dotfiles).

-### My Decisions
+### What I Am Doing

-Dopamine and substances don't control my actions.
-This is why I avoid many social medias, drinking, powergaming, tasty food rewarding and laziness.
-My free time is currently based around coding and studying technology, and I've never have been happier, more productive and healthier both pyshically and mentally.
+Studying, coding.
+I charged my motivation to study something that I really love from 2016 to 2022.
+Now I'm using almost all my free time to learn about computer science fundamentals and technologies.
+I also love talking about these topics and career, feel free to reach me out in some social media :).